 Dividend Compounding & Crediting.
 The compounding and crediting of dividends and the dividend period applicable to each account are set forth in the rate schedules above.
 The Dividend Period is the period of time at the end of which an account earns dividend credit.
 The Dividend Period begins on the first calendar day of the period and ends on the last calendar day of the period.

 Account Limitations.
 For the MMP Account, no more than three (3) debit transactions may be made from this account during any calendar month; a debit transaction includes any withdrawal, transfer, or check withdrawal; debit transactions in excess of three (3) per calendar month will be assessed a $15.00 fee.
 MMP Accounts exceeding the three (3) debit transactions per month restriction three (3) times within a year may be subject to closure.
 For HSA Accounts there is no limit to the number or dollar amount of withdrawals.
 Withdrawals made by check or electronic means from an HSA will be reported to the IRS as current year normal distributions.
 Deposits are limited to the maximum annual contribution allowed by the IRS.
-For Holiday Accounts, the entire balance will be paid to you by check or transferred to another account of yours on or after November 1 and the account will remain open.

 Early Withdrawal Penalty: We may impose a penalty if you withdraw any of the principal before the maturity date.

 Amount of Penalty: For all certificates, the amount of the early withdrawal penalty is based on the term of your certificate.
 The penalty schedule is as follows: